vishalcloudyuga/dcos-docs/1.9/administration/installing/custom/configuration-parameters.md

     ssh_user: centos
 ```

-#### <a name="cosmos-config"></a>DC/OS cluster with one master, an Exhibitor/ZooKeeper managed internally, three private agents, Google DNS, and DC/OS Package Manager (Cosmos) configured with persistent storage.
+#### <a name="cosmos-config"></a>DC/OS cluster with one master, an Exhibitor/ZooKeeper managed internally, three private agents, Google DNS, and the package manager (Cosmos) configured with persistent storage.

 ```yaml
     agent_list: